skrey/yellow-extensions/features/contact/README.md

 ## How to use a contact page

 The contact page is available on your website as `http://website/contact/`.
-The webmaster is the contact person receives contact messages.
+The webmaster is the contact person and receives all contact messages.
 The webmaster's email is defined in file `system/settings/system.ini`.
 You can set a different `Author` and `Email` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
 To show a contact form on other pages use a `[contact]` shortcut.
 You can also add a link to the contact page somewhere on your website.

 ## How to restrict a contact page